TOwInOK/prisma/Readme.md

 Prisma is a next-generation Minecraft server bundler that aims to simplify server management and deployment.

 ## 🔄 Evolution
-This project is a complete rewrite of my previous work, incorporating modern approaches and NixOS integration for improved functionality and maintainability.
+This project is a complete rewrite of my previous work, incorporating modern approaches and features from NixOS for improved functionality and maintainability.

 ### Previous Projects
 - [MDM (Minecraft Dependency Manager)](https://github.com/TOwInOK/Minecraft-Dependency-Manager) - The original server manager that laid the foundation for Prisma